 (5) EIM Transfers and CAISO Scheduling Points.
 EIM Transfers shall compete for Available Transfer Capability at interties that are an EIM Internal Intertie and a CAISO Scheduling Point.

 (6) EIM Transfer Limit Constraints.
 The CAISO’s Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch shall enforce the EIM Transfer limit and the associated physical limit at each EIM Internal Intertie.

+(7) EIM Transfer Limits at EDAM Interties.
+The CAISO will not re-optimize EDAM Transfer limits established in accordance with Section 33.16, Section 33.17 and Section 33.18 in the Real-Time Market, and will establish separate EIM Transfer limits to represent other transmission capacity from the Day-Ahead Market at each EDAM Internal Intertie.

 (g) EIM Transfer Schedule Cost.